dspringuel-va/blog-posts/devops-handbook/README.md

 Being just means that we recognized that when human error occurs, it isn't caused by a bad human, but rather by design problems in the complex system that we created.
-We must also treat every accident as an opportunity to learn on why it occurred, and how we can prevent similar issues in the future
+We must also treat every accident as an opportunity to learn why it occurred, and how we can prevent similarly issues in the future

 *Why*